 If there’s one work-from-home book that has it all, this has to be it.
 Whether you’re new to remote work or an established remote work leader, there’s something for every remote worker in this one.

 And if you´re a fan of audiobooks, we have good news.
-The Surviving Remote Work audiobook is coming soon!
+The Surviving Remote Work audiobook is out now!

 2. Have Fun Working Remote: Work From Home Transformation Guide For Everyone by Sheila Kennedy